 - If you're still earning your degree, market your education.
 "Currently pursuing a degree" is often viewed as a bonus, as the timeliness of information you're learning can be very valuable to the company.

-- Talk about DeVry's unique practitioner approach or the co-op/internship opportunity you've had.
+- Talk about Keller's unique practitioner approach.

 - Make sure you're comfortable speaking to every point on your resumé.

 - Anticipate questions.
 A question you think you'll be asked will probably come your way.